TMA-Cloud/cloud_storage-frontend/README.md

 ## Quick Start

-1. Copy `.env.example` to `.env` and configure the required environment variables.
+1. Copy `.env.example` to `.env` and fill in your API settings.
+   Running `npm run dev` will generate `static/env.js` from this file.
+For production builds the container rewrites `static/env.js` with runtime values when starting and mirrors it to `build/client/env.js`.
 2. Install the dependencies:

    ```bash